-BEIJING (AP) — China's auto sales rose 20.3 percent in October from a year earlier, propelled by surging demand for sport utility vehicles.
+China's auto sales rose 20.3 percent in October from a year earlier, propelled by surging demand for sport utility vehicles, an industry group reported Thursday.

-An industry group, the China Association of Automobile Manufacturers, reported Thursday dealers sold 2.3 million cars, minivans and SUVs in the world's biggest auto market.
-Total vehicle sales including trucks and buses rose 18.6 percent to 2.6 million units.
+Dealers sold 2.3 million cars, minivans and SUVs in the world's biggest auto market, according to the China Association of Automobile Manufacturers.
+Total vehicle sales including trucks and buses climbed 18.6 percent to 2.6 million units.

-Sales growth plunged last year but rebounded after Beijing suspended a sales tax.
-Growth is expected to drop back to single digits after the tax cut expires at the end of the year.
+Sales growth plunged last year, slamming global brands that look to China to drive revenue.
+They rebounded after Beijing suspended a sales tax, though growth is expected to drop back to single digits after the tax cut expires at the end of the year.